Covid Fears Up, Oil Prices Down, Good Economic/Vaccine News Eclipsed

 Brent on Tuesday fell $1.40, or 3.3 percent, to settle at $41.03 per barrel, while West Texas Intermediate fell $1.31, or 3.2 percent, to settle at $39.29 per barrel.

-With fear of a second Covid wave now in overdrive, positive economic news that should have swayed investors is being ignored, one example being Katie Farmer, incoming CEO of BNSF Railway, whotold media that "We have seen the economy start to pick up relative to rail loadings"; she added that "We have actually seen peak level volumes relative to domestic intermodal happening in an August-September time frame, which we think is a great thing."
+While rising fears of a second Covid wave was the dominant market force today, there was still some positive economic news to be had that could have swayed investors.
+One example being Katie Farmer, incoming CEO of BNSF Railway, who told media that "We have seen the economy start to pick up relative to rail loadings"; she added that "We have actually seen peak level volumes relative to domestic intermodal happening in an August-September time frame, which we think is a great thing."

-But pundits are determinedly downbeat, and three of the world's biggest independent oil traders said consumption won't meaningfully recover for at least another 18 months.
+But pundits remain downbeat, and three of the world's biggest independent oil traders said consumption won't meaningfully recover for at least another 18 months.

 To justify their stance they pointed to New York governor Andrew Cuomo, who on Tuesday raised the possibility of stopping indoor dining again or reimposing other economic restrictions because New York City's rate of positive Covid tests has climbed above 3 percent for the first time in months.